ksjiang/i80mparithmetic/README.md

 ### MPADD (\*res, \*add1, \*add2, n)

-**Category** Arithmetic
+**Category:** Arithmetic

-**Description** Adds two numbers of size n each stored in addresses add1 and add2.
+**Description:** Adds two numbers of size n each stored in addresses add1 and add2.
 Writes result to address res.
 Returns nothing.

-**Registers Destroyed** ALL
+**Registers Destroyed:** ALL, but procedure saves and restores

-**RAM Used** Stack.
+**RAM Used:** Stack.
 Will write to \*res as appropriate.

-**Remarks** n should be one byte long.
+**Remarks:** n should be one byte long.
 This is to say the maximum size of the inputs is 255.
-Little-endian, always.
+Little-endian, as always.

-**Example** Adds 4-byte ints at locations 1000H and 2000H, stores result at 3000H
+**Example:** Adds 4-byte ints at locations 1000H and 2000H, stores result at 3000H

 ```
-PUSH PSW     ;preserve regs
-PUSH B
-PUSH D
-PUSH H

 MVI A, 04H  ; size is 4 bytes
 PUSH PSW
 LXI B, 1000H